ngochungnguyenlg/ngochungnguyenlg/README.md

-- 👋 Hi, I’m Nguyen Ngoc Hung, a master (Ms.c) student at Colleg of Electronics Engineering of Hanyang University, Republic of Korea 2021.
+- 👋 Hi, I’m Nguyen Ngoc Hung, a master (Ms.c) student at Department of Electronics Engineering of Hanyang University, Republic of Korea 2021.
 - I had ever been a senior software engineer at LG electronics 2018-2021.
 - I received a bachelor degree from Hanoi University of Science and Technology 2018.
 - 👀 I’m interested in mathematics and algorithms.